© 2024 ALLCITY Network Inc.

 “The other thing too is, you can look at the other way you can try to take away all threes and then basically give up higher percentage shots.
 You can give up more shots at the basket, you can give up more free throws.”

-As we know, the Bulls defense is built to remove the paint first, second, and third.
+The Bulls defense is built to remove the paint first, second, and third.
 They send Nikola Vucevic to help contain dribble penetration at the point of the screen, collapse the paint, and then rotate out to shooters.

 “There’s always a battle at the point of screens offensively and defensively and I thought really on both ends of the floor they won those battles there in a lot of ways,” Donovan said.
 “I think that contributed to the ball getting where it needed to go.
-Putting us in some rotations, and some long rotations at times, but you know, they shot the ball exceptionally well you give them credit for doing that.”
+Putting us in some rotations, and some long rotations at times.
+But you know, they shot the ball exceptionally well you give them credit for doing that.”

 This strategy has its merits.
 It protects Vucevic from ending up on an island against guards and allows the team to understand and execute their role without having to adjust to different defensive schemes on the fly.

-Though the Bulls’ defense has been substandard this season (21st overall), they did finish top-five last season, while allowing the highest volume of threes to their opponent.
+Though the Bulls’ defense has been substandard this season (21st overall), they finished top-five last season while allowing the highest volume of threes to their opponent.
 The difference is, last season they allowed 30 percent of their opponents’ shots to come from beyond the arc.
-This season, that number has ballooned to 42 percent.

 “You’re gonna get into some binds,” Donovan explained.
 “It wasn’t that.
 It was pulling off the corners and being in the wrong position.
 Not enough awareness on the backside.
 I think they were six-of-nine maybe or seven-of-ten from corner threes.
 Like there’s no way we should be giving up corner threes.
 That just shouldn’t happen.”